lithops-cloud/lithops/runtime/README.md

 result = pw.get_result()
 ```

-IMPORTANT: Make sure you have the same Python version on both the client and the server.
-As stated before, the default runtime is based on Python 3.6, this means that you must have also Python 3.6 in you client machine.

-If you need some Python modules (or other system libraries)
-which are not included in the [python:3.6](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_python_environments_3.6) or [python:3.7](https://console.bluemix.net/docs/openwhisk/openwhisk_reference.html#openwhisk_ref_python_environments_3.7)
-docker images (runtimes), it is possible to build your own PyWren runtime with all of them.
+If you need some Python modules (or other system libraries) which are not included in the default docker images (see table above), it is possible to build your own PyWren runtime with all of them.

 1. **Build your own PyWren runtime**